hack101/LearnToCode-Science-Literacy-Week/README.md

 ## Operations on variables

 So we've covered the memory part!
-When we say `x = 5`, we're telling the computer to remeber a value and when we say `print(hello)`, we're telling to computer to access the value it remembered.
+When we say `x = 5`, we're telling the computer to remember a value and when we say `print(hello)`, we're telling to computer to access the value it remembered.

 Next, I said computers can do basic operations.
 Let's say we want to do some addition.